 Back slit stickers are not a new invention or method of creating great decals.
-This type of finishing technique has been around for many years.
+Sticker manufacturers have used this type of finishing technique for many years.
 Sticker equipment makers have even created machines specifically geared towards slitting the back of a decal liner.
 Back slit stickers are a very common sticker manufacturing expectation.

 Why Did Non-Back Slit Stickers Become Common?